 That’s because powershell uses what are called pipes to pipe data from one command into the other and let me explain what that even means.

-So with command prompt you probably know you basically just type in a command, it’s all text, as a string of text and then the command prompt will output a bunch of text as the output.
+So with a command prompt you probably know you basically just type in a command, it’s all text, as a string of text and then the command prompt will output a bunch of text as the output.
 And if you want to use that output from a command prompt command, as it’s just a string of text you either have to copy it and then put it into a new command separately.

 But with powershell you can actually take the output from one command and pipe it directly into the input of another command.

-That’s because instead of powershell getting outputs in the form of just a string of text that you have to basically parse out or separate out and get the exact amount, powershell actually can output results in an “object”.
+That’s because instead of Powershell getting outputs in the form of just a string of text that you have to basically parse out or separate out and get the exact amount, Powershell actually can output results in an “object”.

 So, what is an object?
-Instead of it being a long string of all the text, the data is separated out into chunks that are kind of labeled in a way behind the scenes that the programming language can interpret and much easier get out the data exactly what it needs.
+Instead of it being a long string of all the text, the data is separated out into chunks that are kind of label in a way behind the scenes that the programming language can interpret and much easier get out the data exactly what it needs.

-So the consequence of this like I mentioned, is that powershell can take that object or organized information from the output of one command and put it directly into another command.
+So the consequence of this like I mentioned, is that Powershell can take that object or organized information from the output of one command and put it directly into another command.

 Without having to do any other extra work and the new command will automatically know how to take the part of the original output that is needed for this new command.
-And it can just ignore whatever it else it doesn’t need.
+And it can just ignore whatever else it doesn’t need.

 Powershell uses “ps1” files as the script extension.
 And there should be no surprise here that batch files are way more limited than powershell scripts.

-For example, in batch scripts you can’t even use “nested if statements”.
+For example, in batch scripts, you can’t even use “nested if statements”.
 It can only be one “if statement” at a time and if you want it to be another one you have to use the “Goto” command.

 So you have all these random parts of code at different points in the file and then you have to go to each one and it ends up just being spaghetti code bouncing all over the place, hard to figure out what’s going on, it’s a pain.

 Even if you’re in the same directory you have to type “./” to show that you want to use the current directory and then the “exe” file.
-Because for some any reason powershell doesn’t assume that you want to run the file in the current directory it’s in.
+Because for some reason Powershell doesn’t assume that you want to run the file in the current directory it’s in.
 So that’s just one thing you have to keep in mind.

-So overall if you’re just using the most bare bones basic commands in cmd and that is all you’ll ever use, I mean yeah you can just use command prompt and not miss anything in powershell.
+So overall if you’re just using the most bare-bones basic commands in cmd and that is all you’ll ever use, I mean yeah you can just use command prompt and not miss anything in PowerShell.

-But I would still suggest at least getting a little bit familiar with powershell so that you might realize in the future that there is something you can do with powershell that you never would have thought was even possible in command prompt.
-So then you’ll at least know, and then you can keep using the same commands in powershell anyway.
+But I would still suggest at least getting a little bit familiar with Powershell so that you might realize in the future that there is something you can do with Powershell that you never would have thought was even possible in command prompt.
+So then you’ll at least know, and then you can keep using the same commands in Powershell anyway.